pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/self-hosted/saml-sso.md

 Before you can use SAML SSO to logon to the Console, you will need to ensure that the [API service]({{< relref "components/api" >}}) has a pair of keys that will be used to sign and validate requests/responses, regardless of the IdP you choose to use.

-The credentials are simply a public/private key pair that are supplied as environment variables to the API service.
+The credentials are a public/private key pair that are supplied as environment variables to the API service.
 In the following snippets, we show you how you can generate a key pair by using `openssl`.
 The snippet shows the command for a self-hosted API service that is accessible via `api.company.com`.
 Be sure to adjust the value accordingly.